nebius/nebius-solution-library/wireguard/README.md

 ## Creating and using a public IP allocation

 This step allows you to retain the IP address even if the VM is deleted.
-If you don’t need to keep the IP adress, skip section.
+By default, if no IP allocation is specified, terraform will handle one for you.

 1. Create a public IP allocation:
    ```bash